 Because IT graduates are extremely sought after by local and international companies, scholarships have become more abundant.
 Not only do the universities themselves provide partial and full scholarships, but also students can apply to international scholarships provided by institutions such as the Organization of American States (OAS), the Women’s Rights Program (for women interested in pursuing IT careers), EuroInkaNet, UNESCO, or the World Bank.

-Although Spanish is the official language of Bolivia, English has become a common area of study among IT students due to the fact technical textbooks and exams are administered in English.
-English is also the most prevalent second language among the IT workforce as key to being able to work overseas or in international tech corporations.
+Although Spanish is the official language of Bolivia, English has become a common area of study among IT students due to the fact that technical textbooks and exams are administered in English.
+English is also the most prevalent second language among the IT workforce as it’s key to being able to work overseas or in international tech corporations.

 - Flight time from L.A to La Paz: 12 h